Discovering unmanaged interfaces

 Run Nmap scan discovery with default settings, same as the Host Discovery setting.
 By default, OS fingerprinting scans about 1000 commonly used TCP ports on each endpoint.
 You can specify your own list of TCP ports to scan and exclude with advanced settings on the discovery method.
 The value of the OS Generation field is a “best guess” from Nmap.

 Endpoint files: The Nmap discovery method installs the following files on the endpoint.
-For more information about exclusions that might need to be enabled for Nmap, see Host and network security requirements.
+For more information about exclusions that might need to be enabled for Nmap, see Discover requirements.

 - npcap-0.99-r4-oem.exe and vcredist_x86.exe: Run on the endpoint and add libraries that Nmap requires.
 These executable files run out of the <Tanium Client>\Downloads\Action_<action_id> directory.
 Npcap is loaded on demand and is available to only admin users on the endpoint.
 On Windows endpoints, Npcap files are installed in the C:\Program Files\Npcap directory.

 Limitations: The automatic scanning package distribution and configuration must be completed before discovery can begin.
 The maximum Distribute Over Time value is four hours, which means that package distribution must happen within that time.
 The package distribution takes about one and a half times the configured reissue setting (with a maximum up to four hours).
 For example, if you have the Nmap scan discovery method set to reissue every hour, unmanaged interfaces start to display in Discover after 1.5 hours.
 This distribution cost is only for creation and update of the Nmap discovery method.

 Value on Interfaces pages: nmap